SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 tags:
 ---

 Steeltoe includes a number of optional features you can add to your applications to aid in monitoring and managing it while its running in production.
-These features are implemented as a number of management endpoints that you can add to your application.
+These features are implemented as a number of management endpoints which you can easily add to your application.

-The way the endpoints are exposed and used depend on the type of technology you choose in order to expose the functionality of the endpoint.
-Out of the box, Steeltoe provides an easy way to expose the endpoints using HTTP in ASP.NET Core applications.
-Of course you have the option to build and use whatever you would like in your situation.
+The way the endpoints are exposed and used depends on the type of technology you choose to expose the functionality of the endpoint.
+Out of the box, Steeltoe provides an easy way to expose these endpoints using HTTP in an ASP.NET Core application.
+Of course you have the option to build and use whatever you would like to meet your needs and your situation.

 # 1.0 Management Endpoints